scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 In some cases it might overshoot and you may have good reasons to ignore certain warnings.

-To ignore an specific error on a per-case basis, you can add a commeng `# noqa` to the offending line.
-You can also specify the error id to ignore with e.g. `# noqa: E731`.
+To ignore an specific error on a per-case basis, you can add a comment `# noqa` to the offending line.
+You can also specify the error ID to ignore, with e.g. `# noqa: E731`.
 Check the [flake8 guide][] for reference.

 Alternatively, you can disable certain error messages for the entire project.
 To do so, edit the `.flake8` file in the root of the repository.
 Add one line per linting code you wish to ignore and don't forget to add a comment.